HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 This includes the image dimensions, the date/time the image was acquired, as well as information about the pixel size (`pixel_size_x`, `pixel_size_y`, `pixel_size_z`).
-The pixel size is essential for making accuratequantitative measurements from our images, and will be discussed [in the next section of this episode](#pixel-size).
+The pixel size is essential for making accurate quantitative measurements from our images, and will be discussed [in the next section of this episode](#pixel-size).

 :::::::::::::::::::::::::::::::::::::: callout